patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 git add -p, add only what you need
 {% end %}

-The `--patch` argument is a great feature, you can use it with `add`, `checkout`, `stash` and others, it allows your to select what you need in your commit, it helps to avoid adding unnecessary stuff in your commit and only adding what is needed for an atomic patch.
+The `--patch` argument is a great feature, you can use it with `add`, `checkout`, `stash` and others, it allows you to select what you need in your commit, it helps to avoid adding unnecessary stuff in your commit and only adding what is needed for an atomic patch.

 ## Git stash

-Sometimes we want to remove everything that we are working on, a bunch of uncommitted or unstaged code around your project, but at the same time, we are a big afraid to remove and loose all this code.
+Sometimes we want to remove everything that we are working on, a bunch of uncommitted or unstaged code around your project, but at the same time, we are a bit afraid to remove and lose all this code.
 The answer for your problems is git stash, git will get everything that is not staged.

 To visualize what was stashed, you can run `git stash show stash@{0} --all` where `0` can be the nth stash.
 You can also visualize it with `tig stash`;